greydoubt/ttyverse/README.md

 docker compose up --scale printer-pool=3

+Some tools the weirdo at the copy center made to process nudes without seeing my face:

     tidyr – help transform data specifically into tidy data, a table where each row is a single observation.
 The value of each observation is given in a column of the table.
 Variables describing the observation are included as additional columns.

     ggplot2 – for data visualization